-In this light, continued support for programmes answering a wide range of
+In this light, continued support for programmes answering a wide range of needs is vital.

-• Consider scaling up MCF to reach other settlements with large IDP

-Continue and scale up collaboration with other NGOs and international donors, including those outside the traditional health sphere.
-Link prevention, testing and treatment services to wider support and humanitarian aid.

-• Support scale-up of both public and private OAT.
-Currently state sites are oversubscribed with IDPs, including those moving from commercial sites because of displacement, but also for economic reasons.

-• Include measures to tackle stigma and increase awareness and tolerance of (people living with) HIV and TB; prevent this issue becoming linked

-• Consider supporting the social enterprise model (for example 100% Life's sewing workshop, see case study 3) to both support projects and provide he war in Ukraine has created a pressing need for temporary accommodation in shelters for those fleeing their homes to escape fighting and shelling.
-According to UNHCR, since late February 2022 Russia's invasion has displaced more than 13 million (or 30% of the country's population), of whom more than 5 million are IDPs.
+- ► Consider scaling up MCF to reach other settlements with large IDP populations. - ► Continue and scale up collaboration with other NGOs and international donors, including those outside the traditional health sphere.
+Link prevention, testing and treatment services to wider support and humanitarian aid. - ➤ Support scale-up of both public and private OAT.
+Currently state sites are oversubscribed with IDPs, including those moving from commercial sites because of displacement, but also for economic reasons. - ▶ Include measures to tackle stigma and increase awareness and tolerance of (people living with) HIV and TB; prevent this issue becoming linked negatively in people's minds to IDPs. - ▶ Consider supporting the social enterprise model (for example 100% Life's sewing workshop, see case study 3) to both support projects and provide work places for IDPs.